sannybuilder/library/assets/gta3/docs/ADD_BLIP_FOR_OBJECT.md

-This command adds a square blip in the radar denoting the location of the object and a blue marker above the object.
+This command adds a square blip in the radar denoting the location of the object and a blue marker (arrow) above the object.
 It is almost equivalent to ADD_BLIP_FOR_OBJECT_OLD but the properties of the blip are preset.
 The default properties of the blip, which can be changed using other commands, are:

 - Color: 6 (cyan)
 - Scale: 3